dpnpinto/PintoGPi/README.md

 ## Steps to get it done

-- PArtition the SD the right way
+- Partition the SD the right way
 - Format the sd card
 - Mount stuff in you linux dsitro (I use Arch BTW :D))
 - Copy the stage 3 Gentoo to your drive